 “To do Kegel exercises, flex the same muscle you would use to stop the flow of urine,” he says.
 “Clench this muscle for 10 seconds, then release, aiming for at least three sets of 10 reps each day.”

 Desensitizing creams and gels work to lessen the sensations in a man’s penis.
 But most of these creams also desensitize the tissues in his partner.
 Asandra says there is one product he recommends, called Promoscent, that absorbs well enough so your partner isn’t affected.

-A recent study found that men with a higher body mass index (BMI) lasted longer in bed than those with lower body fat and weight.
+A found that men with a higher body mass index (BMI) lasted longer in bed than those with lower body fat and weight.
 As BMI increased, according to the study, the number of people with premature ejaculation decreased.
 Those who were overweight lasted an average of 7.3 minutes.
 But don’t go stock up on pizza and beer just yet… this study was limited to 200 men and relied on self-reporting.
 Not to mention…

 …a greater amount of evidence suggests that being overweight or obese could make your sexual stamina worse.
 “Since most American men over age 40 are overweight or obese and we know that obesity, high blood pressure, and diabetes are major causes of erectile dysfunction, then treating the underlying problem may be beneficial,” according to Werthman.
 This is particularly true for men suffering from clinical premature ejaculation or other forms of erectile dysfunction — not just those seeking to win an award for performance.

 If changing your diet allows you to lose weight, it could be worthwhile.
 But Werthman says some specific foods can increase the amount of free testosterone in the body, which is necessary for healthy erectile function.
 “Certain foods like fenugreek can increase free testosterone,” he says.
 “As a matter of fact, fenugreek is the source of the compounds called Testofen, found in many over-the-counter supplements.”